TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 11/Proverbs 11.15.md

 ---

-He that is surety for a stranger shall smart for it; But he that hateth suretyship is secure.
+He who is collateral for a stranger will suffer for it, but he who refuses pledges of collateral is secure.